mitchellporter/EGTextView/README.md

 ## Installation

-Simply add the files in the `EIGTextView.swift` to your project or add `EIGTextView` to your Podfile if you're using CocoaPods.
+Simply add the files in the `EGTextView.swift` to your project or add `EGTextView` to your Podfile if you're using CocoaPods.